Climate Change Drives Bigger, Wetter Storms — Storms Like Florence

 If Florence stalls over the Southeast, it would be reminiscent of Hurricane Harvey, which spent days dumping rain on the Houston region last year.
 Some areas ended up with more than 60 inches, a catastrophic amount of water that shut down the entire region and resulted in at least 93 deaths.

 Slow-moving storms like Harvey are getting more common.
-A study published earlier this year by Kossin found that tropical cyclones around the world have slowed down 10 percent in the last 70 years.
+A study published earlier this year by Kossin found that tropical cyclones around the world have slowed down 10 percent in the past 70 years.

 "We're seeing that in every ocean basin except the northern Indian Ocean," says Kossin, possibly because climate change is causing the wind currents that hurricanes ride to slow down.
-If Florence slows down and stalls when it hits land, it will the latest example of that trend.
+If Florence slows down and stalls when it hits land, it will be the latest example of that trend.

 Kevin Trenberth of the National Center for Atmospheric Research in Boulder, Colo., says global warming also affects the size and intensity of storms like Florence.

-"We have global warming, and so this actually makes these storm bigger and more intense," he explains.
-Humans burn fossil fuels in our cars, our power plants and our airplanes, all of which release greenhouse gases which trap heat.
+"We have global warming, and so this actually makes these storms bigger and more intense," he explains.
+Humans burn fossil fuels in our cars, our power plants and our airplanes, all of which release greenhouse gases that trap heat.
 Warmer oceans, especially, provide fuel for hurricanes in the form of evaporating moisture.

 "The oceans are warmer now than they've ever been, and they're going steadily upwards," Trenberth explains.
 In a study published in May, he and colleagues found rain from Hurricane Harvey was powered by the highest ocean temperatures ever recorded in the Gulf of Mexico.